rtgodwin/rtgodwin.github.io/_docs/session2.md

   - Mug rises from the shelf, and is hurled at you - what do you do?
   - A few bones of small animals littered around, cats, a giant rat, and birds it looks like (from mimic)
 - In basement: hear squeek, then SQUEEK.
 5 [Giant rats](https://www.dndbeyond.com/monsters/16891-giant-rat) (deadly for 1 person).
 Investigation: you decide to look at the exterior of the building and find evidence of tampering.
-- In an upper room, a pristine looking wardrobe.
+- In an upper room, a chest in pretty good condition.
 As soon as PC approached, is grappled by a [Mimic](https://roll20.net/compendium/dnd5e/Mimic#content)

 ## Lif

 Lif is a poltergeist.
 He will like and aid PCs that begin to fix the place up.
 He will then warn characters of rats and mimic.

+## Tavernkeepers' Guild

+> One morning, PCs approached by a halfling named Yenkin Cherrybarrel who informs you that if you are intending on running a Tavern you must register with the Tavernkeepers' guild (100 GP).

+## Fixing it up

+1000 GP total.

+- Furniture from bent nail.
+- walls and roof: Carpenters’, Roofers’, and Plaisterers’ Guild
+- basement and plumbing: Cellarers’ and Plumbers’ Guild
+- clean bedsheets: Launderers’ Guild
+- meat: Guild of Butchers; ale and wine: Vintners’, Distillers’, and Brewers’ Guild; bread and pastries: Bakers’ Guild

 # Trollskull Alley